kaggour/AM-CDM/viewer/README.md

 1. Open a web browser, and enter `localhost:3000` in the address bar.
 1. In the menu bar that appears in the upper left of the page, select `File` > `Open Workspace` and highlight the directory `SADL` under the `root` folder and click `Open`.
 1. Opening the SADL files launches a request for SADL syntax highlighting, and the full color and in-text search functions will activate after ~20 seconds.
 You can swap through different syntax highlighting schemes by selecting `File` > `Settings` > `Color Theme`

+### Note
+* Since the `docker-compose.yaml` file shares the a volume with this project's `SADL` directory, any changes you make to the .sadl files in the Theia editor will be reflected on your host directory.
+* When launching the Docker container, two files will be created in the SADL directory for the Theia editor to recognize the directory as a SADL project (`.project` and `settings.json`).
+These files are defined in the project's `.gitignore` file, so they will be excluded from version control.

 ### Experimental Viewer
 To use an experimental version of the viewer with extended functions, replace the `docker-compose` commands above with